 Not all wines rest in barrels; barriques are incredibly expensive and reserved for the best wines, making the investment worthwhile.

-The first thing you have to understand to appreciate wine’s nuances is that the weather in the vineyards reflects itself in your wine glass.
-The will of the winemaker influences its personality just as much.
+The first thing you must understand to appreciate wine’s nuances is that the weather in the vineyards reflects itself in your wine glass.
+The will of the winemaker influences the wine’s personality just as much.

 If you sense ripe fruit in a glass of warm, alcoholic wine, you can surely tell it comes from a sunny vineyard; if your wine is tart and citrusy, it inevitably comes from colder plots.